 Existing Route Improvements and Proposed Western Extension

 State Route 397, the Mack Hatcher Memorial Parkway in Williamson County, is the primary transportation concern of the city of Franklin.
-Due to huge demands on current and future traffic, local and state officials have requested for TDOT to improve the existing route and study the feasibility of extending the Parkway to the western portion of Williamson County.
+Due to huge demands on current and future traffic, local and state officials requested for TDOT to study the feasibility of extending the Parkway to the western portion of Williamson County.
 This action would create a complete loop around the city, avert traffic away from downtown Franklin and provide motorists access to other major routes in the area.

 The Western Extension

-TDOT has asked the City of Franklin and their consultants, Wilbur Smith and Associates to design the northwest quadrant of the western extension.
+TDOT has allowed the City of Franklin and their consultants, CDM Smith and Associates to design the northwest quadrant of the western extension.
 They began design work in the late summer of 2007; the design public meeting was held on November 13, 2008.
-The department gave approval to Franklin to manage the right-of-way phase of work.
-That work was completed in the Spring, 2011.
+The department also allowed the City to manage the right-of-way phase of work.
+That work was completed in the spring of 2011.

 Widening of Existing Mack Hatcher

 The existing Mack Hatcher from SR 96 east of Franklin to SR 6 north of Franklin was widened from 2 lanes to 4 travel lanes with raised median and completed on May 15, 2014.
 A multi-use path with landscaping were a part of the enhancement features for the roadway.